Boeing shares plummet as travel restrictions hit airlines

 "Airlines are in cash preservation mode," Cowen analyst Helane Becker said.

-Boeing itself is fighting to preserve cash as the coronavirus outbreak compounds fallout from a year-old grounding of its 737 MAX.
+But Boeing is fighting to preserve cash by freezing hiring and cutting expenses as the coronavirus outbreak compounds fallout from a year-old grounding of its 737 MAX following fatal crashes.

+The year-old grounding of the 737 MAX has wiped billions off the company's value and sparked hundreds of lawsuits from bereaved families.

 ((tracy.rucinski@thomsonreuters.com; 1-312-408-8575; Reuters Messaging: tracy.rucinski.thomsonreuters.com@reuters.net))